The Best Metal Detectors In 2019

 Remember metal detecting should be fun, don’t take it too seriously and you’ll be just fine.

-Detectors for Different Skill Levels
+Best Metal Detectors for Different Skill Levels

 As far as an all-around choice for beginners, there are several models that will do the job while you familiarize yourself with the hobby.
 Not all models created for beginners are equal.
 There are inexpensive models as well as higher priced ones you can choose from.
-Some of the better multi-purpose models for beginners include:
+Some of the best multi-purpose models for beginners include:

 - Fisher F2: Operates on 2 AA batteries and offers 4 modes to help with locating jewelry, coins, artifacts and a custom setting.
 Offers an ultra-lightweight design, 10 levels of adjustable sensitivity and 20 levels of volume to adjust.